 We are in the early stages of building this site.
 It is the first of its kind in Britain.
 If you have skills, in any prehistoric arts, experimental archaeology, thatching, green woodwork or carpentry/building and want to be involved, please contact us.
 We want as many people as possible to have an input into the project and use it as a resource.
+There will be designated working weeks for volunteers during the year but it is also possible for skilled people to camp on the site or live with us on the farm at other times.

 We welcome the participation of local people and will eventually be able to accommodate weekend volunteers.
-This year we have started a weekly Wednesday volunteer group for any local people – skilled or unskilled, young or old.
+Last year we started a weekly Wednesday volunteer group for any local people – skilled or unskilled, young or old.
 This runs from April till December 10.00 – 4.00.
 On these days you may be preparing materials – heather collecting, coppicing, splitting oak, or helping to construct buildings or fences, thatching or daubing.
 You could be cooking over the fire or helping to develop our Neolithic garden and cereal plots.
 Come and join us and be a part of our very diverse group to create something special!

 If you would like to be involved in any way please contact our residential archaeologist, Dr Kevin Blockley at the address below.